Home

 Course activities

-The course if offered two times each year, one time each semester.
+The course is offered each semester.
 The teaching is web-based, and makes use of the online learning platform MittUiB (Canvas) for this purpose.
 Methods of teaching are a combination of pre-recorded videos/lectures and real-time digital teaching.
 English is the language of instruction.

 Home exam is the form of assessment.
 Please refer to the course description for more information regarding mandatory teaching activities.